queuebitt/queuebitt.github.io/rogue-enchants.md

-# Rogues BiS Enchants for Phase 5
+# Rogue BiS Enchants for Phase 5

 Phase 5 brings new glove and cloak enchants from AQ20 and AQ40.
 Including two new enchants all rogues should consider for their new AQ40 loot.